DavidWhitebird/AStarSearch/README.md

 The heuristic is simply an estimated cost guaranteed to be less than the actual cost.
 For NP complete problems, or problems with high-cost optimal solutions in general, a heuristic can often be calculated relatively cheaply, and lead to a satisfactory solution.

 The specific problem addressed here is finding the lowest mileage path to get from one major Minnesota city to another.
 We are given the distance between connected cities, and an estimate from each city to the goal city.
 The actual cost from connected cities input is from MNDOT.
-The heuristic input is simply randomly lowered amounts of the actual calculated distance from a given city to another.
+The heuristic input is an "as the crow flies" straight distance between all cities (actually this one is just randomly lowered amounts of the actual calculated distance between all cities).

 When ran from MainUI, the program will present the user with a GUI requesting start & end cities in Minnesota.
 After selecting the cities, it will run the search and create a file of the output notifying the user of its location.